“Why are we not acting to save the world?”

 Life coaches are like counselors, advocates, advisors, and a personal cheer squad all rolled into one.
 Sure, they counsel their clients, but it doesn’t always involve having them lie on a leather couch.

 Life coaching is a much more active, personally involved and somewhat less formal way of helping people overcome barriers to success and get them to the top of their game.
 Like a counselor, you’ll help your clients set personal and professional goals, arm them with the tools that will help them get there, monitor and evaluate their progress along the way, and ultimately be invited to the party when it’s time to celebrate their success!
+Find out more about becoming a life coach.

 Gain First Hand Exposure to the World of Psychology– Before Earning a Psychologist License